andreyjskvorcov/andreyjskvorcov/README.md

-# Hello! 👋
+# Greetings!

 I am a **Middle Frontend Developer** with over 7 years of experience in developing user interfaces for web applications.

-## About Me
+## About me

-I confidently work with modern frameworks and libraries such as:
+I confidently work with modern frameworks and libraries, such as:

 - **Vue**
 - **Nuxt**